|The University of Adelaide||Home | Faculties & Divisions | Search|

 Dr Grant has three decades of experience of working with Aboriginal and Torres Strait Islander communities, in urban, rural and remote communities to achieve outcomes for the built environment.
 She continues to consult to national and international architectural and engineering firms, government and Indigenous organisations working with Indigenous users using participatory planning techniques, preparing Indigenous design briefs, providing recommendations based on evidence based research and working with design professionals for major and smaller infrastructure and planning projects to achieve award winning designed environments which are beautiful, exceptional and meet the needs of Aboriginal and Torres Strait Islander users.

 Elizabeth Grant is recognised as an international expert on the design of Indigenous custodial environments.
 Her doctoral research examined Aboriginal people's preference for prison environments and was the first empirical study of its type and examines preference and congruence as a mechanism to negative behaviours in prison environments.
 It was completed jointly through the School of Architecture, Landscape Architecture and Urban Design at the University of Adelaide and the Aboriginal Environments Research Centre at the University of Queensland.
 She has worked as a consultant on many Australian and international prison planning projects and her work has led to major changes in the way prisons, courts and other environments are conceptualised and designed for Indigenous users.
-Dr Grant is a recipient of a number of competitive grants and research excellence awards including being named as a Churchill Fellow (2008) and receiving the ICPA Excellence in Research Award (2015).
+Dr Grant is a recipient of a number of competitive grants and research excellence awards including being named as a Churchill Fellow (2008) and receiving the prestigious International Cprections and Prison Association Excellence in Research Award (2015) for her pioneering work.

 Dr Grant has established an online resource - Indigenous Architecture - to freely share past and present Aboriginal and Torres Strait Islander architectural, landscape architecture and design projects.